noxxaz/HelloWorldSolidity/README.md

 ## "Hello World" Smart Contract Factory sample

 This is a simple set of Solidity smart contracts to help introduce and explore Solidity.

-Use the Remix IDE located here to run it:
+Use the Remix IDE located here to run in an Ethereum VM or depoyt it to an Ethereum testnet 😯 [https://remix.ethereum.org/](https://remix.ethereum.org/)
- [https://remix.ethereum.org/](https://remix.ethereum.org/)

 ### HelloWorld.sol
 This file is a smart contract that exposes 3 public methods: